-You can almost always get Marks & Spencers vouchers on there, and often the paper ones are 15% off.
-Huge! (e-card, then use it to buy a physical card from M&S website)
+You can usually get Marks & Spencers vouchers on there, and often the paper ones are 15% off.
+Huge!

 20% off shopping at Marks and Spencer

-The 20% off codes are less frequent in 2017, but when they do appear you usually need to have a Sparks membership – or know someone who does.
-When the offer comes up there’s often a digital code (which I’ll share here), but to get the discount in-store you need a voucher provided in the post from M&S.
+The 20% off codes are less frequent in 2017, but when they do appear you usually need to have a Sparks membership – or know someone who does (more on joining below)

 Get regular discounts with an M&S Sparks Card